KemalGunay/academic-website/content/authors/admin/_index.md

 ---

 I am a PhD digital media researcher (Scholar) at the Faculty of Communication at Istanbul University and I am also a data scientist.
-My research interests are Computational Social Science, Natural Language Process, social networks, statistics, social media / public opinion mining, political discourse & polarization and environmental & climate communication.
+My research interests are natural language process, social networks, statistics, social media / public opinion mining, political discourse & polarization and environmental & climate communication.